claroche-r/DMBSR/README.md

 Pre-trained model is available at: *model_zoo/NIMBUSR.pth*

-See *test.ipynb* to test the model on COCO dataset.
+See *test_model.ipynb* to test the model on COCO dataset.

 # Results